SalesforceCommerceCloud/sfcc-sample-apps/README.md

     * `ERROR`
     * `SILENT`

-    Change `COMMERCE_LOG_LEVEL` property accordingly.
+    Change `COMMERCE_LOG_LEVEL` property, as needed.
-* Server Listening Port can be changed in `lwc-services.config.js`
+* The server listening port can be changed in `lwc-services.config.js`

 ## Monorepo Instructions

 sfcc-sample-apps is a monorepo with a sample application and bff dependency modules.
-Normally dependencies modules are published to a public npm server, but for the purpose of developing an application and the modules together everything is in a single repository here (monorepo).
+Typically, dependencies modules are published to a public npm server.
+However to develop an application, the modules are included together in a single repository.

 ## Useful Links